omicscodeathon/capn10snp/README.md

 Association analysis results linking specific SNPs to various disorders.

-Functional validation of selected SNPs to elucidate their role in T2DM pathogenesis.
+Functional validation of selected SNPs to elucidate their role in T2DM pathogenesis.-->

 ### Expected Outcomes:
 1.Identification of non-synonymous SNPs (nsSNPs), exploring the possibility that they may alter the structure and function of proteins.